5th Gen 4Runner Off-Road Features Explained

 - The high speeds are for snow, mud, and gravel going uphill as well as sand, dirt, and slippery grass when going uphill.

 One thing to note about Crawl Control is that the slower you have the setting, the more severe the condition needs to be.
-If you try out crawl control on a flat surface, you will hear all sorts of odd noises and you might think your vehicle is breaking.
+If you try out crawl control on a flat surface, you will hear all sorts of odd noises and you might think your vehicle is braking.
 This is not unusual though.

 Crawl Control should only be used in lower speeds in severe uphill or downhill situations.
 One area that I really have appreciated Crawl Control is going down a steep incline.
-Crawl Control going downhill can kind of act like a reversed A-TRAC system, as it can break certain wheels with best traction to maintain your desired speed.
+Crawl Control going downhill can kind of act like a reversed A-TRAC system, as it can brake certain wheels with best traction to maintain your desired speed.
 For drivers that want complete control of the system, Crawl Control will not be a great feature for you.
 However, if you just want to focus on driving while going downhill or uphill, Crawl Control is great.

 5th Gen 4Runner Multi-Terrain Select